 Answering these questions for the first time can be a daunting task.
 If you’re just getting started and haven’t yet thought through your plan that much, this article will help.

 Don’t panic 🙂 We’ll help you!
-Simply follow the tips below.
+Simply follow the data cleaning techniques below.

 5 Best Practices for Data Cleaning